bootstrapworld/curriculum/lessons/Data-Science/codap-exploring/langs/en-us/slides.md

 ---
 {layout="Synthesize"}
-# Numbers & Strings
+# Strings & Numbers

 CODAP knows about many kinds of Numbers, and they behave pretty much the way they do in math.

 - Strings _must_ have quotation marks on both sides.
 - Operators work just like they do in math - with a few exceptions.
+The `+`, for instance, will join together two strings, or a Number and a String.
-- CODAP knows the order of operations.
+- CODAP follows the standard order of operations.
-- Types matter!
-We can subtract one number from another, but we can't subtract the Number `4` from the String `"hello"`.

 ---
 {layout="Launch"}